Last updated on June 22, 2026

 Doctor Octopus, Master Planner easily has the best villain payoff in its anthem, but I'm more interested in the last ability that keeps you with eight cards in hand.
 That could be impressive card draw, especially in a deck that discards cards to fuel various synergies.

-At one , Lady Octopus, Inspired Inventor racks up ingenuity counters early and fast.
-It can easily get you to three or five in a two rounds.
-It might be enough to push the game changer, Rhystic Study to the limits of legality, because the free artifacts that drip from this scientist are limited only by how full you can keep your hand.
+At just , Lady Octopus, Inspired Inventor racks up ingenuity counters early and fast.
+It might be enough to push the Game Changer Rhystic Study to the limits of legality, because the free artifacts that drip from this scientist are limited only by how full you can keep your hand.

-Kraven the Hunter encourages your card advantage and the removal of opposing, large creatures.
+Kraven the Hunter encourages the removal of opposing large creatures.
 You add on very real boosts to your best black and green removal.
 Ground yourself in good Commander politics and you'll do well with this warrior commander.

 #5.
 Electro, Assaulting Battery